 When these codes are printed, it's crucial that each element is legible for a smartphone or scanner.
-The texture of your material, the print process, and the ink color, and the size of your code can all affect the clarity of the printed code, and in turn the scannability.
+The texture of your material, the print process, the ink color, and the size of your code can all affect the clarity of the printed code, and in turn the scannability.

 There are several best practices to ensure that your printed code is scannable, but keep in mind that the best way to ensure a printed code is scannable is to pull out your phone and test it.

 The texture of your material is one factor that can affect scannability.
 The more textured and uneven your surface, the more likelihood that ink could spread, blurring the lines between elements.
 For better scannability, your code should be larger on more textured surfaces.

 In general, paper surfaces are more textured than plastic.
 For example, the paper fibers of a box create a more textured printing surface than the melted polymers of a poly mailer.

 Beware of printing on glossy surfaces.
 The shine creates a glare that can prevent easy scanning.

 A rule of thumb for the size of a QR code is

 Scanning Distance ÷ 10.
 So if your code is scanned from 10 inches away, it should be 1 inch across.
 This is a great starting point, but a more consistent print metric to consider is line weight.

 While the size of the code matters, it's also important to consider the amount of white space around the code and between its modules.
 A module (aka X-dimension) is the smallest unit in a scannable code.
 In a QR code, a module is an individual square.
 In a barcode, a module the thinnest bar.

 Error correction: QR codes can vary in complexity depending on the amount of redundancy (aka error correction) and the length of the url.
 Error correction repeats module groupings to increase the likelihood of scannability even if your code gets damaged.